YannDubs/Neural-Process-Family/jupyter/text/Intro.md

 ```

 Before diving in, let us consider how NPs can be used in practice.
 Consider the task of restoring corrupted audio signals.
-Namely, we are given a sparse sparse and corrupted signal $\mathcal{D} = \{(x^{(n)}, y^{(n)})\}_{n=1}^N$, where $x$ are the inputs (time) and $y$ are the outputs (sound wave amplitude), and would like to reconstruct the signal conditioned on $\mathcal{D}$.
+Namely, imagine that we are given a sparse sparse and corrupted signal $\mathcal{D} = \{(x^{(n)}, y^{(n)})\}_{n=1}^N$, where $x$ are the inputs (time) and $y$ are the outputs (sound wave amplitude), and our goal is to reconstruct the signal conditioned on $\mathcal{D}$.
-If $\mathcal{D}$ is very sparse, there could be many reasonable reconstruction — hence we we should be wary of simply providing point estimates, and augment these with measures of uncertainty.
-Ideally, we could also sample an entire audio signal which is plausible.
+If $\mathcal{D}$ is very sparse, there could be many reasonable reconstructions — hence we we should be wary of simply providing a single reconstruction, and instead augment these with measures of uncertainty.
+Ideally, we could also produce plausible samples of an entire audio signal given the corrupted pieces that we do have access to.
 {numref}`ConvLNP` shows a NP being used to sample plausible interpolations of simple time-series, both periodic and non-periodic.

-Being able to deal with corrupted/noisy/sparse time-series while estimating uncertainty, is crucial in any domain that involve temporal measurements, e.g., in medical domains or economic forecasting.
+Being able to deal with corrupted / noisy / sparse time-series while estimating uncertainty is crucial in any domain involving temporal measurements, e.g., in medical domains or economic forecasting.
-But the real beauty of NPs, is that many common tasks is machine learning can be framed as having to quickly adapt to model new functions while providing uncertainty estimates.
+But the usefulness of NPs goes beyond these tasks: it turns out that many common tasks is machine learning can be framed as having to adapt rapidly and model new functions while providing uncertainty estimates.
-Take the example of interpolating missing pixel values in an image.
+As another example, let us consider interpolating missing pixel values, or even super-resolution tasks with images.
-By treating an image a function $I(\cdot)$ from pixel locations to pixel intensities or RGB channels--- expand the dropdown note below if this is not obvious --- NP can for example be used to upscale the resolution of an image by querying the (modelled) image function $I(\cdot)$ at pixel locations that are "in between" the pixels of the input images ({numref}`ConvCNP_superes_intro`).
+By treating an image as a function $I(\cdot)$ from pixel locations to pixel intensities or RGB channels--- expand the dropdown note below if this is not obvious --- NPs can be used to upscale the resolution of an image by querying the (modelled) image function $I(\cdot)$ at pixel locations that are "in between" the pixels of the input images ({numref}`ConvCNP_superes_intro`).
-In a similar vein, NPs can be used to predict what is "behind" occlusions in images, for example "behind" clouds in satellite images.
+Similarly, NPs can be used to predict what is "behind" occlusions in images, for example "behind" clouds in satellite images.
-Importantly, NPs provide uncertainty estimates of for their predictions, meaning that they can be used to say when the collected data is too corrupted and new satellite images should be taken --- a process known as active learning.
+Importantly, NPs provide uncertainty estimates for their predictions, meaning that they can be used to say when the collected data is too corrupted and new satellite images should be taken --- a process known as active learning.

 ````{admonition} Note$\qquad$Images as Functions
 ---